korchasa/awesome-chatgpt/README.md

 ### C# library, sdk or frameworks

 - [OkGoDoIt/OpenAI-API-dotnet](https://github.com/OkGoDoIt/OpenAI-API-dotnet) (★1884 C#) - An unofficial C#/.NET SDK for accessing the OpenAI GPT-3 API.
-- [SciSharp/LLamaSharp](https://github.com/SciSharp/LLamaSharp) (★0 C#) - LLamaSharp is a library that enables efficient local execution of LLaMA and GPT AI models using C#.
 - [betalgo/openai](https://github.com/betalgo/openai) (★2940 C#) - A .NET library for accessing OpenAI's API, assisting developers in integrating OpenAI capabilities into their applications.

 ### Swift library, sdk or frameworks

 - [adamrushy/OpenAISwift](https://github.com/adamrushy/OpenAISwift) (★1668 Swift) - OpenAISwift is a Swift library providing a convenient wrapper around the OpenAI HTTP API for easy integration into apps.
-- [dylanshine/openai-kit](https://github.com/dylanshine/openai-kit) (★0 Swift) - OpenAIKit is a Swift package used to communicate with the OpenAI API.

 ### Kotlin library, sdk or frameworks